 Sous Vide Containers and Lids

 Contain yourself (and your sous vide water bath).
 There really are endless container options out there.
-You can totally use a container that you already own, like a large pot or even a cooler if it’s a big job.
+To start, you can totally use a container that you already own, like a large pot or even a cooler for a big job.

 Sous Vide Bags